 }

-Notice that this constructor is essentually the same as the init() function in the shader_support.js module from the previous project.
+Notice that this constructor is essentially the same as the init() function in the shader_support.js module from the previous project.

 Note The JavaScript constructor keyword defines the constructor of a class.

 Add a method to the SimpleShader class to activate the shader for drawing.
 Once again, similar to your activate() function in shader_support.js from previous project.